tcjcodes/nutritional-therapy-site/src/content/services/index.md

 #### DISCLAIMER AND GUIDELINES

 A Nutritional Therapy Practitioner (NTP) is a paraprofessional certified by the Nutritional Therapy Association, Inc. trained to evaluate a client’s nutritional needs, support normal function, and identify nutritional deficiencies.
-An NTP makes recommendations of dietary changes, lifestyle considerations, and nutritional supplementation based on client information, assessments, muscle testing, and lingual-neuro testing.A Nutritional Therapy Practitioner is not trained to provide medical diagnosis or treatment of any medical or pathological condition, illness, injury, or disease.
+A NTP makes recommendations of dietary changes, lifestyle considerations, and nutritional supplementation based on client information, assessments, muscle testing, and lingual-neuro testing.
+A Nutritional Therapy Practitioner and Applied Psycho-Neurobiology Practitione is not trained to provide medical diagnosis or treatment of any medical or pathological condition, illness, injury, or disease.
 No recommendation or comment made by a Nutritional Therapy Practitioner should be construed as being medical advice or diagnosis.